miking-lang/miking-lang.github.io/src/pages/workshop-2024.md

 * Title: *Phylogenetic Inference Problems: a Brief Introduction*.
 Speaker: Fredrik Ronquist
 * Title: *TreePPL: a DSL in Miking for Phyologenetics*.
 Speaker: Viktor Senderov
 * Title: *Implementing a Complex Biological Model in TreePPL*.
 Speaker: Mariana P Braga
-* Title: *Automated Inference Optimizations in the Probabilistic Programming Language Miking CorePPL*.
-Speaker: Gizem Caylak
+* Title: *Rapid prototyping with TreePPL using Jupyter Notebook*.
+Speaker: Jan Kudlicka

 **16.30** **Hacking session 2: Try out your favorite DSL or hack on the compiler**

 Organizers: The Miking core team